Redbox: Expansion and new products

-The number of items rented from kiosks annually peaked in 2013, with 772.87 million rentals.
-There were then 717.13 million units rented in 2014, and 587.55 million in 2015, the decline due to the increasing consumer shift from physical media to streaming and other online services.
-That year the company also moved its 1,400 kiosks in Canada to other locations in the United States.
-As of 2014, Redbox still represented half of the physical media rental market.
-As of July 2016, Redbox offered Xbox One and PlayStation 4 games.
+Redbox announced its 3 billionth disc rental, including both movies and games, in July 2013.
+The number of items rented from kiosks annually peaked in 2013, with 772.87 million rentals creating $1.97 billion in revenue; that year, Redbox rentals comprised more than 50% of DVD rentals in the United States with 717.13 million units rented in 2014, and 587.55 million in 2015.
+This decline was widely attributed to consumers' preferences shifting from physical media to online streaming; although as of 2014, Redbox still represented half of the physical media rental market.